lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 > *Space Up::Send {LWin Up}

 **Simply put, this code hides all down key presses of the left windows key from ALL applications EXCEPT dota2.exe.** Spacebar retains full functionality.
 Believe it or not, this is all we need to make the Spacebar into a modifier just like Alt.
+This is because Valve already had the windows keys setup to work as modifiers.
+The only reason we can't use them is because of windows shortcuts "Alt-tabbing" us out of DotA.

 ### How to set it up?